 You’ll now want to follow Step 6 again, but this time you’ll use it to add up your expenses.

 You’ll finish by creating a cell which will tell you the difference between your projected income and expenses.
-Label a cell “Remaining Leftover” and subtract your “total expenses” from your “remaining total” using the steps mapped out in Step 9.
+Label a cell “Total Leftover” and subtract your “total expenses” from your “remaining total” using the steps mapped out in Step 9.
 Hopefully, you’ll come up with a positive number.
+If your Total Leftover is negative, you might want to think about making some financial adjustments, like stopping lifestyle creep.

 And with that, you’ve got yourself a budget template!
 You can use this for many years to come as you stay on top of your finances and amass savings.
 And if you’re looking for a more sophisticated template, there are plenty that are readily available and can be used for free.
 Your final product should look something like this: